-I’m a bit disappointed that we missed a great opportunity for constructive debate, but I’m truly beside myself that what little discussion took place turned frivolous with petty charges of wine snobbery and elitism.
+I’m a bit disappointed that we missed a great opportunity for constructive debate on several key issues, but I’m truly beside myself that what little discussion did take place turned frivolous with petty charges of wine snobbery and elitism.
 Crowded out were the critical issues of industrial farming, the morality of laboratory manipulations that pander to consumer tastes and the hidden costs of manufactured wine.
-By the end of the discussion Big Wine benefited from all the smoke and actually emerged from the haze positioned as the victim.
-Several wine professionals even apologized to The Big Boys for being so snobby about wine and bemoaned the fact that their professional ethics might confuse or even, heaven forbid, offend the masses.
+By the end of the Cork Dork discussion Big Wine benefited from all the smoke it generated and actually emerged from the haze positioned as the victim.
+Several wine professionals even apologized to The Big Boys for being so snobby about wine, bemoaning the fact that their professional ethics might confuse or even, heaven forbid, offend the masses.

 Hidden Costs of Cheap Wine